Configure Snowflake OAuth for Custom Clients¶

 OAUTH_CLIENT_RSA_PUBLIC_KEY_2_FP

 property is described in Key Rotation (in this topic).Modify and execute the sample code below.
-The code decrypts the private key file and passes it to the Snowflake authorization server:
+The code uses the private key to encode a JWT and then passes that token to the Snowflake authorization server:

 Update the security parameters: